vberlier/mudkip/README.md

 $ mudkip build
 ```

-Running the command with the `--check` flag will exit with code 1 if Sphinx reports any error or warning.
+Running the command with the `--check` or `-c` flag will exit with code `1` if Sphinx reports any error or warning.

 ```bash
 $ mudkip build --check